The Road (Aaron Lewis album): Content

 The song "Granddaddy's Gun" was previously recorded by Rhett Akins on the 2010 album Michael Waddell's Bone Collector: The Brotherhood Album.
 It was also recorded by Blake Shelton on his 2013 album, Based on a True Story....
 The iTunes deluxe edition of the album features five live bonus tracks.
 It includes a cover of the song "What Hurts the Most", which was previously recorded by Mark Wills and Rascal Flatts.
 Two more songs, "Vicious Circles" and "Country Boy", originally appeared on Lewis' 2011 EP, Town Line.

 Commercial reception

-The album debuted on Billboard's Top Country Albums chart at No. 7, selling 21,000 copies.
+The album debuted on Billboards Top Country Albums chart at No. 7, selling 21,000 copies.
 The album has sold 220,000 copies in the United States as of August 2016.